Asked and Answered!

 These are businesses that find law firms an appearance attorney to make the appearance.
-They charge law firms a premium over what the appearance attorney makes to send that appearance attorney to the assignment.
+They charge law firms a premium often twice over or more what the appearance attorney makes to send that appearance attorney to the assignment.

 How does Court House Regular differ?